 Another best Canon lens for family photography is the Canon EF 135mm f/2L USM Lens.
 The lens’s sharpness and image quality will blow your mind.
 Despite being designed in the 1990s, the image quality of this telephoto lens beats some of the latest ones.

 Although it lacks some modern features like stabilization, weather sealing, etc., it has some excellent features that make it worth buying.
-For instance, using manual focus in the AF mode, UD glass elements minimizing chromatic aberrations, and many more.
+For instance, using manual focus in the AF mode, UD glass elements minimize chromatic aberrations, and many more.
 Besides, it creates an amazing background blur, making it ideal for portraits, especially headshots.

 Key Specification